 Financial aid suspension occurs when the SAP standards are not met for two consecutive semesters.
 Notification of suspension status includes verbal, postal mail, or email.
 While on suspension, students will not receive financial aid.
+Students can appeal their financial aid status; see Appeal Process below.
 The student is responsible for payment of courses.

 Students on suspension are encouraged to continue enrollment at WC.
-Enrolling and paying for courses can assist in regaining the student’s eligibility.
+Enrolling and paying for courses as well as successfully completing courses can assist in regaining the student’s eligibility.
 The student must alert the Financial Aid Staff for a re-evaluation of their SAP status.
 If the student successfully regains eligible SAP status, then they will be eligible again for federal aid.

 A student who has been denied financial aid because of a failure to meet any of the SAP standards may complete an appeal form.
-An appeal form is available on the WC Financial Aid website under Forms.
-The student will receive notification of appeal decision within three weeks from the date the completed appeal form and documentation was submitted to the Financial Aid Office.
+Appeal forms for grans and loans can be submitted through WC Aid Verification.
+A student must also have a FAFSA on file for the term in which they are requesting the appeal.
+The student will receive notification of appeal decision within three weeks from the date the completed appeal form and documentation was submitted through WC Aid Verification.